Nursing Associates bridge the gap between health and care assistants, and registered nurses.

 If English isn't your first language you may need to provide evidence of your English language ability.

 All places are offered subject to a satisfactory enhanced current (within three months) Disclosure and Barring Service (DBS) disclosure and register with the update service.
-For more information please read the Nursing Associate DBS guidance (PDF , 391kb).
 You will also have to undertake an occupational health screening.
-This will involve completing an on-line occupational health questionnaire and attendance if required at a medical appointment.
+This will involve completing an on-line occupational health questionnaire and attendance if required at an occupational health appointment.

 How to apply